 It’s been a great experience for our own children

 Becoming a treatment foster parent requires an honest desire to help children who have experienced significant trauma.
 Foster parents have many different life experiences and skills to help children heal and grow.
 The decision to open your heart and home to children in need can be difficult.
 We are here to help you.
 The staff at CCR has answers to all of your questions.
 It’s normal to ask yourself “would we be good foster parents?”
 For many, the decision is fairly quick.
 For others, it may take a year or two.
 We ask all new foster parents for a two-year commitment.
-Many parents choose to stay on for years taking care of dozens of children; others foster for the minimum.
+Many foster parents choose to stay on for many years taking care of dozens of children; some are able to adopt their foster kids.
 You will know what is right for you and your family.

 Making the commitment requires that you ask yourself some tough questions.